Graphene Oxide

 Graphene Oxide Price

 Graphene Oxide’s price is determined by production volumes and degree of purification.
-Most of products are between $75-225/g but some variations cost $450/g.
+Most of products are between $75-200/g.

 Our products are washed and centrifuged 15 times until the filtrate is pH neutral.
 Then it’s freeze dried to preserve solubility and stored in a refrigerator.
 Not all suppliers take these steps.